 Physical Perks of Owning a Pet

 More surprising than the emotional benefits that pets provide are the physical benefits.
 Dogs in particular require their owners to get more exercise through daily walks, playtime, or visits to the park.
 The increased physical activity (along with the stress-relieving component of owning a pet) ultimately lowers cholesterol and decreases a person’s likelihood of cardiovascular disease or a stroke.
 The endorphins released while petting an animal can also distract from chronic pain.
 And believe it or not, children that grow up in households with pets are less likely to develop allergies.

-Animals possess heightened senses and have been known to alert owners of low blood sugar and cancer.
+Animals also possess heightened senses and have been known to alert owners of low blood sugar and cancer.
 Studies show that pet owners make 30% fewer visits to the doctor over their lifetimes.
 Specialized training can even teach some animals to detect seizures or perform CPR.
 Simply put, pets don’t just improve the quality of your life—they improve longevity.